 “We are all out against the bill.
 It will set us back by 30 years.
 Progress, to us, would mean taking better care of people’s health and the environment, but the bill would instead increase risks and expedite approvals without high-quality due diligence, allowing more dangerous pesticides to reach the Brazilian market,” says biologist Fernando Carneiro, a researcher at FIOCRUZ Ceará and a member of ABRASCO.
 ANVISA has also stood in opposition to the legislative changes, arguing that they will neither provide safer foods or new technologies for farmers, nor strengthen the regulatory framework for pesticides.

-Points of disagreement Supporters and critics of the bill disagree essentially over four topics.
+Supporters and critics of the bill disagree essentially over four topics.
 To begin with, industry representatives disagree with the very term—agrotóxicos—given to pesticides in Brazil.
 “The term pesticide, as proposed by committee chairman Luiz Nishimori, is the term most widely used internationally and would seem more fitting,” says von Zuben of ANDEF.

 Currently, Brazilian legislation refers to substances used against agricultural pests as agrotóxicos, a term coined in 1977 by professor Adilson Paschoal of the Luiz de Queiroz School of Agriculture of the University of São Paulo (ESALQ-USP), in Piracicaba.
 The term was adopted in place of the multiple names that had been used previously, including praguicida (pesticide), remédio (medicine), veneno (poison), and defensivo agrícola (crop protection chemical).
 Critics of the current name-change proposal say that it is designed to dissociate pesticides from their toxicity and their health and environmental risks.